Create a

 3. Burned-out employees

-The toll of workplace stress is physical and mental, and hits performance and productivity.
+The toll of workplace stress is physical and mental, and it hits performance and productivity.
 For example, one study found that FSI employees have the second-highest level of job stress and sleep disorders, and employee motivation has dropped 32%.
 A survey of UK FSI workers found that 39% of younger financial professionals have missed work days due to stress, compared to 36% of their older colleagues.

 4. Women in FSI facing barriers